elpnt/inkdrop-one-light-syntax-theme/README.md

+# One Light
-# One Light for Inkdrop
+One Light syntax theme for Inkdrop